 What inspires me to teach is a student’s curiosity and creativity.
 I love listening to their ideas and seeing the way their minds work.

 I, Mr. Balmukund Tiwari, have been the Sports Director at St. Mary’s I.C.S.E, for over a decade and have always strived to help children develop physical abilities and healthy habits that can last for the rest of their lives.

-My vision for the institution, is to create leadership skills, foster qualities of cooperation, tolerance, consideration, dedication, self-esteem, trust and responsibility and developing an attitude of never settling for the least in all my students.
+My vision for the institution, is to create leadership skills, foster qualities of cooperation, tolerance, consideration, dedication, self-esteem, trust and responsibility and develop an attitude of never settling for the least in all my students.

 With this vision in mind our institution will be able to achieve success in any field that our students represent.

 I have worked as a Science teacher in St Mary’s School (ICSE) for the last 14 years.
 My educational qualification is M.Sc.
 (Ruparel College) and B.Ed.
 (St Teresa’s Institute, Santa Cruz) in Mumbai.

 I had applied in Jaihind College and got an offer to teach there but I preferred to teach in a school because I like children, I like their innocence and pure heart unlike adults.
 A teacher’s job has become challenging with constant changes in curriculum and technologies and I am ready to meet those challenges and will try to adapt to new ways of teaching and make teaching a learning process more effective.
 I want to draw the best out of a child.
 Recently a student from Class 6-3 said, “miss you are my favourite teacher I will never let you down.
 I will do well in the tests” That was really heart warming.
 If I can make even that bit of a difference in a child I really feel very satisfied.
 I also want to inculcate good values in children and want them to be good human beings first as they are the future citizens of our country.